estherhayward/BurgerApp/README.md

       and then adding totals to final price.

 ## Goal
-- To practice for myself
+- To showcase disciplined git usage
 - Apply inheritance and method overriding